The ultimate compounding interest for Australians.

 Because we cannot access our super for so long it shouldn’t matter to us how volatile it is over the coming decades.
 It only matters how much is in your account when you get closer to retirement.
 So if you choose the highest risk option for your super until you are within about seven years of retirement, you should gradually reduce your exposure to growth assets the nearer you get to finishing work.

 Stuff about money is generally the same no matter whether you are a guy or a girl, with a couple of exceptions.
 One of those is with super.
 Women don’t earn as much as men so therefore will have less super being put away by their employers.
-Australian women are paid 83% of what men are paid for similar work and will earn $1 million less than a man over the course of her career*.
+Australian women are paid around 86% of what men are paid for similar work and will earn around $1 million less than a man over the course of her career.
 Women tend to have more time out of the workforce than men do (usually baby-related breaks), for up to quite a few years, with little or no money going into super.
 At retirement the average woman currently has half the money in super that the average man has but women live longer, so have to survive for longer on less.
 Ladies, the only good thing is that your male partner will probably die before you, and you will (hopefully) get what’s left.
-If you don’t have a male partner, you’re screwed.
+If you don’t have a male partner or significant money in super, you may be screwed.